Manor Park, Newham

 Little Ilford’s Manor Farm was developed more cheaply as the Manor House estate after 1895.
 The street plan was determined by the railway lines that cut across the district and almost all the housing was low-priced and short on space but with adequate facilities.
 Most of the original properties survive intact.

 Romford Road is a busy thoroughfare, lined with a wide variety of shops, most of which are independent and cater to a very local catchment area.
-Towards the Ilford end, the road is noted for its many used-car dealers.
+Towards the Ilford end, the road is noted for its used-car dealers, though their number has declined in recent years.

 Almost three-fifths of Manor Park’s population is of Asian descent – with origins in most parts of the Indian sub-continent.
 Islam is the main religion.